Lost or stolen Android phone? Here's how to get it back

-It can happen in a matter of seconds: You leave your phone on a counter in the store and walk away, or someone bumps into you on the street and takes your phone right out of a pocket or bag.
+It only takes a few seconds: You leave your phone on a counter in the store and walk away, or someone bumps into you on the street and takes your phone right out of a pocket or bag without you even noticing.

 Losing a phone, be it from theft or an honest mistake, is a stressful experience.
-Not only does it cut off your access to the rest of the world, but your phone holds some of your most personal information.
+Not only does it cut off your access to the rest of the world, but your phone is the most personal device you own.

 In the event your phone goes missing, don't panic!
 There are tools built into every Android phone that makes it possible to lock and track down a lost phone with ease.
 But first, you'll need to take some steps to set yourself up for success.